oestrich/letter/README.md

 # letter

 RSpec style lets for your classes.
+Similar to decent_exposure, but handles less for you.

     class OrdersController < ApplicationController
       extend Letter